oemof/tespy/README.rst

 Examples
 ========

-For a short introduction on how TESPy works and how you can use it is provided by the `Tutorial insert correct link here ' <http://oemof.readthedocs.io/en/latest/developing_oemof.html>`_.
-Also, you can download the scripts for the example plants from the tespy.examples folder.
+For a short introduction on how TESPy works and how you can use it, we provid a short `Introduction ' <http://tespy.readthedocs.io/en/dev/introduction.html>`_.You can download the python scripts of the example plants from the tespy.examples folder.

 License
 =======